Pest control

 If you do not qualify for our free service, you will need to contact a private pest control company to arrange treatment.

-Please note we do not provide a pest control/treatment services for any other pests:
+Please note we do not provide a pest control/treatment services for any other pests.

 The common Norway or brown rat typically has brownish fur on its back and grey underneath but its colour can vary from white through to black.
 Adult body length is 200 to 270mm plus a tail length of 150 to 200mm.
-For further information please view our Controlling rats and mice leaflet available to download below.

-If you have mice in your home you normally have signs such as droppings or food packets being gnawed.
+If you find a mouse in your house it will more than likely be a field mouse.
+Droppings or food packets being gnawed are the signs of the presence of the mouse in your house.
 Like rats, mice are controlled with poisons, but can also be controlled with traps.
 Many types of traps can be purchased from DIY stores.

 Mice can survive in widely different temperatures, from the heat in a bakery to the cold of a refrigerator and, as long as the food they are eating is moist, they can survive without the need to drink.